-Responsibility for sidewalk repairs in conjunction with SDOT-managed trees typically falls to the Street Maintenance and Street Use & Urban Forestry divisions.
+Responsibility for sidewalk repairs in conjunction with SDOT-managed trees typically falls to the Street Maintenance and Urban Forestry.
 Staff working to repair sidewalks damaged by trees and maintain any trees causing such issues should find this Operations Plan's best practices research and the "responsive" tools within the Solutions Toolkit particularly useful.